MoyosoreEmmanuel/Employee-Time-Management-DApp/README.md

 3. **Viewing Work Hours:** Employees and supervisors can view their total work hours, breaks, and overtime on the dashboard.

-4. **Payroll Calculation:** The contract automatically calculates payroll based on work hours and hourly rates configured during deployment.

-5. **Audit Log:** All actions performed within the contract are logged in the audit log section, providing transparency and accountability.
+4. **Audit Log:** All actions performed within the contract are logged in the audit log section, providing transparency and accountability.

 oject.
 ![image](https://github.com/MoyosoreEmmanuel/Employee-Time-Management-DApp/assets/164285349/cff3451b-90d8-4628-88cf-d0f8f88f560c)